Michal2SAB/XGen-Password-Cracker/README.md

 3. You can use any wordlist out there, or create your own and use it too.
 Make sure they're in .txt extension and located in Wordlists folder.
 4. Cool options such as:

-- Capitalizing all first letters and capitalizing entire words in wordlists.
+- Capitalizing all first letters and/or capitalizing entire words in wordlists (you can choose).
 - Adding a prefix and/or afterfix before and/or after every word in wordlist (numbers for example)

 4. If found password, you will hear a system beep sound and a text file with your account's name will be created in the "Finessed" folder.
 Inside of it, you will find the password to your account.